xyxiaoyou/spark/docs/configuration.md

   <td><code>spark.files.openCostInBytes</code></td>
   <td>4194304 (4 MB)</td>
   <td>
-    The estimated cost to open a file, measured by the number of bytes could be scanned in the same time.
+    The estimated cost to open a file, measured by the number of bytes could be scanned at the same time.
 This is used when putting multiple files into a partition.
-It is better to over estimate, then the partitions with small files will be faster than partitions with bigger files.
+It is better to overestimate, then the partitions with small files will be faster than partitions with bigger files.
   </td>
 </tr>